 About Single Thread Theatre Company

-- Work collaboratively with the creative and production teams to accomplish educational and community building goals and meet deadlines in a cost-effective way
+- Work collaboratively with the Single Thread Artistic Director and the Kick & Push creative and production teams to accomplish artistic and organizational goals;

 - Project management and organization skills

 - Strong communication and interpersonal skills

 - Able to work well independently and meet deadlines

 - Willingness to pitch in and take on diverse tasks

 - Available to work evenings and weekends where necessary

 - Proficient in MS Office

 - Valid Ontario G Driver’s License considered an asset

 This position is funded through Canada Summer Jobs, which means that applicants must: